Matteias Collet

 Internet-facing interface configuration

 The default interface should simply use DHCP to get an address.
-This allows the router to be portable and agnostic to the network it is connected to (as long as the network uses DHCP).
+This allows the router to be portable and agnostic to the network it is connected to (as long as the underlying network uses DHCP).

 # /etc/systemd/network/<pri>-<interface>.network